Stably slice disks of links: Introduction

 \section{Introduction}

 Several questions in $4$--dimensional topology simplify considerably after connected summing with sufficiently many copies of $S^2\times S^2$.
 For instance, Wall showed that homotopy equivalent, simply-connected smooth $4$--manifolds become diffeomorphic after enough such \emph{stabilizations} \cite{Wall}.
-While other striking illustrations of this phenomenon can be found in \cite{FreedmanKirby, Quinn, Bohr, Auckly15, JuhaszZemke}, this paper focuses on stable embeddings of discs in $4$--manifolds.
+While other striking illustrations of this phenomenon can be found in \cite{FreedmanKirby, Quinn, Bohr, Auckly15, JuhaszZemke}, this paper focuses on embeddings of disks in stabilized $4$--manifolds.